Inspirational quotes that unfortunately aren’t

 Ever come across an inspirational quote by someone famous that crisply captures and conveys an important insight?
 Only to have the inspiration morph into irritation when you discover they never actually said it?

-In 30+ years working with senior executives building innovative agile organisations, I’ve been inspired and irritated by a number of inspirational quotes that unfortunately aren’t.
+In 30+ years working helping people build innovative agile organisations, I’ve been inspired and irritated by a number of inspirational quotes that unfortunately aren’t.

 Here are four of my ‘favourite’ famous non-quotes: